casanovg/timonel/README.md

 Timonel - ATtiny85 I2C Bootloader
 =================================

-I2C-M: This branch is to develop I2C Master improvements ...
+I2C-M: This branch is to develop I2C Master improvements.

-For a general description of this project, please open the master branch readme.
+For a general description of this project, please open the master branch readme ...

+Contributuions are welcome!